ColaOtaku/RL-ECTP/README.md

 └── LICENSE
 ```

-## Data
+## 2.Data
-  Data references of two experiments datasets are https://www.kaggle.com/datasets/liuxu77/largest and https://outreach.didichuxing.com/research/opendata/ from papers ‘LargeST: A Benchmark Dataset for Large-Scale Traffic Forecasting’ and ‘An Effective Joint Prediction Model for Travel Demands and Traffic Flows’.
+  We use CA and CD as our experiment datasets.
+Data references of two experiments datasets are https://www.kaggle.com/datasets/liuxu77/largest and https://outreach.didichuxing.com/research/opendata/ from papers 1.
+LargeST: A Benchmark Dataset for Large-Scale Traffic Forecasting and 2.
+An Effective Joint Prediction Model for Travel Demands and Traffic Flows.

-1. For CA, use `data/ca/process_ca_his.py` to get ca_his_2019.h5 and use data/ca/generate_data_for_training_ca.py to get the processed CA data under data/ca/2019/.
+1. For CA, use `data/ca/process_ca_his.py` to get `ca_his_2019.h5` and use `data/ca/generate_data_for_training_ca.py` to get the processed CA data under `data/ca/2019/`.
-2. For CD, use data_analytic1.ipynb and data_analytic2.ipynb to get data/chengdu/raw/cnt_300.npy and the adj matrix, then use data/ca/generate_data_for_training_didi.py to get the processed CD data under data/chengdu/2016/.
+2. For CD, use `data_analytic1.ipynb` and `data_analytic2.ipynb` to get `data/chengdu/raw/cnt_300.npy` and the adj matrix, then use `data/ca/generate_data_for_training_didi.py` to get the processed CD data under `data/chengdu/2016/`.

 <p align="center">
   <img src="https://github.com/ColaOtaku/RL-ECTP/blob/main/images/table3.jpg" alt="data">
 </p>

 ## Experiment
-Model training and evaluation can be done through scripts at experiments/rl_ectp/run.sh, and we provide the model weights in experiments/rl_ectp/CA/ and experiments/rl_ectp/chengdu/ to reproduce the result.
+Model training and evaluation can be done through scripts at `experiments/rl_ectp/run.sh`, and we also provide the model weights in `experiments/rl_ectp/CA/` and `experiments/rl_ectp/chengdu/` to reproduce the result.
 <p align="center">
   <img src="https://github.com/ColaOtaku/RL-ECTP/blob/main/images/table4.jpg" alt="result1">
 </p>